oluwatobi1/AI-Text-Generation-API/README.md

 # AI-Powered Text Generation API

-## Objective
-Backend service that allows users to generate and store AI-generated text using OpenAI's language models.
+Service that allows users to generate and store AI-generated text using OpenAI's language models.
 Users should be able to authenticate, request AI-generated responses, and manage stored records.

 ## API Endpoints